Concussion & Vestibular Rehabilitation

-Our physiotherapists are experienced and trained in both concussion and vestibular management and have attended courses at Emory University in Atlanta and through Concussion Health.
+Our physiotherapists are experienced and trained in both concussion and vestibular management and have attended courses at Emory University in Atlanta and through Concussion Health and Complete Concussion Management.

 Physiotherapy management will start with a thorough assessment of your vestibular, occulomotor, cognitive, balance and musculoskeletal systems.
 Treatment may include soft tissue/hands-on work for your neck, habituation excercises for motion/visual sensitivity or exercises to improve your balance.
 The initial assessment takes approximately 60 minutes, it is normal to feel slight aggravation of your symptoms following the assessment.

 The vestibular system includes the inner ear and brain that process the sensory information involved with controlling balance and eye movements.
 If you have a disease, disorder or injury that affects these areas, vestibular disorders can occur.
 Vestibular disorders can be a result of, or be worsened by genetic or environmental conditions, or occur for unknown reasons.